 3 people dead, 1 hospitalized after explosion at Ohio auto shop

-Three people are dead and one person is hospitalized after an explosion at an auto repair shop in Hillsboro, Ohio, authorties said.
+Three people are dead and one person is hospitalized after an explosion at an auto repair shop in Hillsboro, Ohio, authorities said.

 CBS affiliate WKRC reported that the explosion occurred at Jimbo's Auto Repair at around 4 p.m. local time on Tuesday, Nov.
 28. By 8:30 p.m., three people had been confirmed dead, according to WKRC.